 Kiva’s work of focusing on capital investment as a means of empowering people to lift themselves out of poverty helped spark a paradigm shift in the world of philanthropy.
 Education advocacy fits well within this shift: we are working to give children access great education—the ultimate capital investment.

 I get to spend my time writing, strategizing and researching – all with the goal of making it possible for our state teams to keep doing amazing work that is driving real change for kids.
 I love the hustle that each and every person on our team operates with and how we can still find time to laugh with each other.
 I am constantly inspired by the people I work with and the incredible work they do to ensure that all kids have the educational opportunities they deserve.

 My connection to public schools:

 From preschool through high school, I attended great public schools with great teachers who prepared me to succeed in college and beyond.
 When I moved out of my predominantly upper-middle class suburb to the city, I was confronted for the first time with the reality that not everyone in America shares my story.
-The fact that the quality of our public schools varies so drastically from one city to another, and even one neighborhood to another, motivates me to do this work.

 What I’m bad at:

 Paying full price for anything, no matter how much I might need it.
-I am incredibly frugal person (to a fault, honestly) and will go from store-to-store and website-to-website to make sure I am getting the absolute best deal I can get (even on something as mundane as paper towels).
+I am incredibly frugal person (to a fault, honestly) and will go from store to store and website to website to make sure I am getting the absolute best deal I can get (even on something as mundane as paper towels).
 I haven’t degenerated to extreme couponing yet, but I do need a pep talk to buy anything that costs more than $20.